ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-vo5-awards-liam-gallagher-o2-academy.markdown

 is_promoted:    true
 has_entry_page: true

-title: "Win 2x tickets to Liam Gallagher at the VO5 NME Awards at the O2 Academy"
+title: "Win 2x tickets to Liam Gallagher at the VO5 NME Awards Ceremony"

-hero-header: "Win 2x tickets to Liam Gallagher at the VO5 NME Awards at the O2 Academy"
+hero-header: "Win 2x tickets to Liam Gallagher at the VO5 NME Awards Ceremony"
 competition-description: "Want to join the marvelous VO5 NME Awards Ceremony on February 14th in London (O2 Academy, Brixton)?
 The event is sold-out, but a lucky winner will get 2 standing stall tickets thanks to NME AAA, the All Area Access for NME readers. <br />Visit NME AAA for a chance to win by 23.59 on Wed 7th February"

 hero-subheader: ""